jcapellman/WET/README.md

 * File Create/Delete/Read/Update

 ## Usage
 The library is designed for flexibility so you are not required to use all of the hooks the library provides.
-You can however use all of the hooks (and by default at least as of 0.4.0 - it defaults to ).
+You can however use all of the hooks (and by default at least as of 0.5.4 - it defaults to all).

+## Extensibility
+### Storage
+Knowing not everyone will want to just hook into the event and handle it in their C# app, an IEventStorage Interface is defined and allowed as a parameter.
+This allows you to store all of the tracing data into a SQL database, cloud storage or offloaded to disk.

+For my own curiosity and fun I implemented a few of Microsoft Azure's storage mechanisms in the WET.Azure Library (https://github.com/jcapellman/WET.Azure).

+### Event Filtering
+Also knowing you may have internal logic rules to further filter out events, an IEventFilter interface is defined to handle events internally before being fired.

 ## Example
 ### Hooking